Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

-Then, after making an assumption on the state-independent $a_j^{(K,i)}$, with $j=1,\dots,5$, each regime-specific $b^{(K,i)}_{0,k}$ is chosen in such a way that expectation \eqref{eq:fed_match} matches a specific value derived from the relevant scenario of the Fed stress test.
-For the normal times regime, this value is the average growth rate in the last 4 quarters of the baseline scenario, which is assumed to be close to the convergence value of the year-on-year growth rate in the absence of shocks.\footnote{The stress test scenarios are defined in terms of annualized quarter-on-quarter growth rates, so that averaging over the last 4 quarters approximates the year-on-year growth rate in the last quarter.} For both the adverse and the severely adverse regimes, the value to be matched is the average growth rate in the first 4 quarters of the corresponding scenario, as the first quarters are those when the negative shocks are assumed to occur and the growth rates are lowest.
+Let us first consider the Fed-based views.
+For each of the four stress tests under consideration, two views are constructed, one with $K=3$ and the other with $K=5$.
+In the view with $K=3$, one of the regimes (which may be called the ``normal times" regime), is derived from the Fed baseline scenario, another (``adverse regime") from the adverse scenario and the last one (``severely adverse regime") from the severely adverse scenario.\footnote{Although the Fed stress scenarios represent hypothetical paths and not forecasts, they are intended to be plausible even when severe.
+Therefore, they can legitimately be assigned predictive probabilities (see e.g., Yuen 2013) and used to form density forecasts.} In particular, we ``center" each regime on the corresponding Fed scenario using the rule described in section \ref{subsec:theory_priors}.
+Specifically, we consider an AR(5) model where the coefficients are given by the $k$-state-specific hyperparameters of the prior $\boldsymbol{\vartheta}^0_{K,i}$, so equation \eqref{eq:scenario_match} implies $ E_k \left( y_t \right) = b^{(K,i)}_{0,k} / ( 1- \sum_{j=1}^{5} a_j^{(K,i)} ) $.
+Then, after making an assumption on the state-independent $a_j^{(K,i)}$, with $j=1,\dots,5$, each regime-specific $b^{(K,i)}_{0,k}$ is chosen in such a way that this expectation matches a specific value derived from the relevant scenario of the Fed stress test.
+For the normal times regime, this value is the average growth rate in the last four quarters of the baseline scenario, which is assumed to be close to the convergence value of the year-on-year growth rate in the absence of shocks.\footnote{The stress test scenarios are defined in terms of annualized quarter-on-quarter growth rates, so that averaging over the last four quarters approximates the year-on-year growth rate in the last quarter.} For both the adverse and the severely adverse regimes, the value to be matched is the average growth rate in the first four quarters of the corresponding scenario, as the first quarters are those when the negative shocks are assumed to occur and the growth rates are lowest.